CUL3: Familial hyperkalemic hypertension

 Mutations in CUL3 gene are associated with Familial hyperkalemic hypertension disease.
 CRL complex containing Cullin 3 controls the activity of Na+ Cl− cotransporter (NCC) in the kidney by regulating the proteasomal degradation of With-no-lysine [K] kinases WNK1 and WNK4.
 It was shown that mutations in CUL3 gene lead to WNKs accumulation.
 The abundance of these kinases leads to increased phosphorylation of NCC and its activation.
 As a consequence, Na+ reabsorption is increasing resulting in high blood pressure.

+Neurodevelopmental Disorders

+Cullin 3 is heavily involved in the regulation of the central nervous system.
+Cullin 3 expression levels in the central nervous system change during fetal development, infancy, childhood and adulthood suggesting that the protein's expression plays a crucial role in brain development.
+The CUL3 gene has been identified as a risk gene for neurodevelopmental disorders particularly Autism Spectrum Disorder.

 Cancer

 Deregulation of Cullin 3 expression level was observed in human cancers.
 It was shown that Cullin 3 is overexpressed in invasive cancers, and the protein expression level positively correlates with tumour stage.
 In breast cancer, the overexpression of Cullin 3 protein results in a decrease of Nrf2 protein level.
 This protein is a transcription factor regulating the expression of some detoxification and antioxidant enzymes.
 Another substrate of CRL complex is a candidate tumour suppressor protein RhoBTB2.